Guiorgy/android-samba-file-chooser/README.md

 ```

 1.2.0 used jcifs 1.3.17, which only supports SMB1.\
-1.3.0 an open source, maintained jcifs-ng 2.1.1 which is a breaking change!
+1.3.0 however switched to an open source, maintained [jcifs-ng](https://github.com/AgNO3/jcifs-ng) which is a breaking change!
 This one fully supports SMB2, and partially SMB3.
-Also, target sdk was bomped to 1.8:
+Also, target sdk was bumped to 1.8:
 ```java
 android {
     compileOptions {